rse/obs-crop-control/README.md

             (rationale: ensure result is still Full-HD, even on arbitrary crop areas)

-- You use this SPA in a separate Browser or directly from within OBS Studio with the help of the awesome [Source Dock](https://github.com/exeldro/obs-source-dock) plugin.
+- You use this SPA in a separate Browser or directly from within OBS Studio with the help of the Custom Browser Dock functionality.
 The URL (show-casing all parameters) for the SPA is like the following (descriptions at the end of each line):<br/>

   `file://[...]/obs-crop-control.html` (path to SPA)<br/>
   `?websocket=localhost:4444` (endpoint of OBS WebSocket)<br/>